What are Agitators?

 - Turbine type agitators

 1. Paddle Agitators: Containing paddle-shaped blades, these agitators are the most basic types of agitators.
 Their capability is limited and used mainly for laminar flow fluids requiring little shearing.
 They are adjustable and contain an equal number of forwarding and reversing paddles to move ingredients from one end of the vessel to the other.

 A modified version of paddle agitators is Sawtooth Paddle Agitators.
 The forward puddles of such agitators contain notches or saw teeth.

 2. Anchor Agitators: For mixing highly viscous and non-Newtonian fluids, anchor agitators are widely used.
 Their name indicates the impeller shape that resembles an anchor.
 They are normally mounted in tanks and vessels with conical or rounded bottoms.

 4. Blade Type Agitators: These are suitable for low and medium-viscosity fluids.
-Blade type agitators are axial type.
+Blade-type agitators are axial type.

 5. Turbine Agitators: For emulsification and dispersion of fluids at very high speed, Turbine agitators are used widely.
 Turbine Agitators are characterized by highly effective mixing capability across a broad viscosity range.
 Turbine agitators have an axial input and radial output.
-They combine rotation and centrifugal motion during working.
+They combine rotation and centrifugal motion during work.